ejsuncy/alfred-angular-snippets/README.md

 |resolver|

 ## Development
-To export modifications to the code as a .alfredworkflow file for publishing a release binary, simply use the command `zip -r alfred-angular-snippets-[version].alfredworkflow alfred-angular-snippets -x *README.md* -x *.gif* -x *.git*` , where the root directory of this app is `alfred-angular-snippets`.
+To export modifications to the code as a .alfredworkflow file for publishing a release binary, simply use the command:

+`zip -r alfred-angular-snippets-[version].alfredworkflow alfred-angular-snippets -x '*README.md*' -x '*.gif*' -x '*.git*' -x '*.idea*'`
+, where the root directory of this app is `alfred-angular-snippets`.

 ## Release Notes